 Unlike the PREP^XGF(): Screen/Keyboard Setup API, INITKB^XGF does not set the keypad to application mode.

 INITKB does not call %ZISS.
-Thus, documented Kernel variables such as IOKPAM and IOKPNM are not available for use without a separate call to the loper's Guide 508 June 2015
+Thus, documented Kernel variables such as IOKPAM and IOKPNM are not available for use without a separate call to the

 ENS^%ZISS: Set Up Screen-handling Variables API.